falexwolf/falexwolf.me/research.md

 Title: Research

-In the past years, computational models have started to help map, understand, and predict the biology of single cells.
+* This page mostly covers research on how computational models help map, understand, and predict the biology of single cells.

-This page covers academic research; most of the industry research of recent years is unpublished.
-Before 2015, I developed computational approaches to predict the emergent behavior of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.
+* It does not cover research performed at Cellarity from 2018 to 2022, which is largely unpublished.

----
+* Currently, I focus on building data infra for enabling science in this space.

-[TOC]
+* Before 2015, I worked on computational models for strongly correlated materials, quantum computers, and chemical reactions in solar cells.

 ---

 ## Software for single-cell analytics and data management